 Working together, they will preserve sites of importance to Jewish culture, restoring them with the dignity they deserve.
 In doing so, they will experience and build a connection to their own heritage, their contemporary identity, their collective story, and to one another.

 Bringing Pride to Small Communities:

-The initiative will also make a concrete contribution to small communities all over Europe today.
+The initiative will make a concrete contribution to communities all over the world today.
 Many of the sites will be in small, aging communities.
 The encounter with these communities will be powerful for both the volunteers and the residents.

 Preserving these sites and monuments will send an important message to the communities that they are essential, will not be forgotten, and that we take responsibility for one another.

 The Local Heritage Impact Initiative will mobilize Jewish volunteers working on local Heritage projects in communities around the world.